What it means

 -

-Better signal quality: ABM reduces noise by watching the right signals from the right companies.
-Website visits, content engagement, intent data, competitive research, hiring patterns, technology changes, and executive moves matter more when they come from accounts already selected for commercial relevance.
+Better signal quality: ABM cuts noise by watching the right signals from the right companies.
+Website visits, content engagement, intent data, competitive research, hiring patterns, technology changes, and executive moves matter more when they come from accounts already chosen for commercial relevance.

 -

-Stronger executive cadence: ABM gives leadership a tighter inspection rhythm.
-The conversation shifts from “how many leads did we generate?” to “which priority accounts advanced, stalled, expanded, or need intervention?”
+Sharper executive reviews: ABM gives leadership a cleaner question to ask.
+The conversation shifts from "how many leads did we generate?" to "which priority accounts advanced, stalled, expanded, or need intervention?"

-For Nyman Media, this is especially important in tech companies that have outgrown founder-led selling but have not yet built a clean revenue operating system.
+This matters most in tech companies that have outgrown founder-led selling but have not yet built clean revenue operations.
 ABM becomes useful when it sharpens focus, not when it adds another layer of tools.

-A senior fractional CMO does not start ABM by buying software or designing ads.
-The work starts with account selection, because most ABM programs fail because the named-account list is wrong, not because the playbook is wrong.
+A fractional CMO does not open an ABM program by buying software or designing ads.
+The work starts with account selection, because most ABM programs fail on the named-account list, not the playbook.

 -